apache/hbase-operator-tools/hbase-hbck2/README.md

    Each file contains <TABLENAME>, one per line.
 For example:
      $ HBCK2 replication -i fileName1 fileName2

- reportMissingRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...|-i <INPUT_FILE>...
+ reportMissingRegionsInMeta [<NAMESPACE|NAMESPACE:TABLENAME>...|
+      -i <INPUT_FILE>...]
    Options:
-    -i,--inputFiles  take one or more input files of namespace or table names To be used when regions missing from hbase:meta but directories are present still in HDFS.
+    -i,--inputFiles  take one or more files of namespace or table names To be used when regions missing from hbase:meta but directories are present still in HDFS.
 Can happen if user has run _hbck1_ 'OfflineMetaRepair' against an hbase-2.x cluster.
 This is a CHECK only